virgesmith/neworder/docs/overview.md

 *neworder* is written in C++ with the python bindings provided by the *pybind11* package.
 As python and C++ have very different memory models, it's generally not advisable to directly share data, i.e. to safely have a python object and a C++ object both referencing (and potentially modifying) the same memory location.
 Thus *neworder* class member variables are accessible only via member functions and results are returned by value (i.e. copied).
 However, there is a crucial exception to this: the *numpy* `ndarray` type.
 This is fundamental to the operation of the framework, as it enables the C++ module to directly access (and modify) both *numpy* arrays and *pandas* data frames, facilitiating very fast implementation of algorithms operating directly on *pandas* DataFrames.<sup>*</sup>

 !!! note "Explicit Loops"
-    To get the best performance, avoid using explicit loops in python code where "vectorised" *neworder* functions can be used instead.
+    To get the best performance, avoid using explicit loops in python code where "vectorised" *neworder* (or e.g. numpy) functions can be used instead.

 You should also bear in mind that while python is a *dynamically typed* language, C++ is *statically typed*.
 If an argument to a *neworder* method is not the correct type, it will fail immediately (as opposed to python, which will fail only if an invalid operation for the given type is attempted).
+Note also that `neworder`'s python code has type annotations.

 &ast; the `neworder.df.transition` function is *over 2 or 3 orders of magnitude faster* than an equivalent python implementation depending on the length of the dataset, and still an order of magnitude faster that an optimised python implementation.